-On July 6, 2002, at the age of Seventeen I was involved in a terrible car accident that has altered my life forever.
-I had to go threw many years of rehabilitation to learn to walk again.
+On July 6, 2002, at the age of Seventeen I was involved in a terrible car accident that has altered mylife forever.
+I had to go through many years of rehabilitation to learn to walk again.
 In conjunction with my family, I created a 45 minute presentation that sends a strong message to NEVER SURRENDER no matter what obstacles are thrown at you.

 The doctors told my Mom that I would probably never walk or even be the same person.
 I had spent over 18 months in the hospital going to physical, speech, and occupational therapy.
 While in the hospital I was tutored so that I was able to graduate high school with my class.
 After I was able to live home I continued to go for therapy for over two years.
-I had gone to Suffolk Community College and earned my Associates degree from 2005-2008.
-When completed I decided that I wanted to go away to college to live on campus, so I moved upstate to Pace University in Westchester and graduated with a bachelors degree in Technology Systems.
+I went to Suffolk Community College and earned my Associates degree from 2005-2008 in a wheelchair.
+When completed I decided that I wanted to go away to college to live on campus, so I moved upstate to Pace University in Westchester and graduated with a Bachelor’s degree in Technology Systems.
 It has taken a lot of determination and hard work to get where I am today.
 This does not count all of the surgeries that I had to have.

-I am presently living in Long Island , I graduated from Pace University my Masters Degree in Computer Science.
-Going out and telling my story is very important to me for I feel that no one should have to go through what I went through, and if I can prevent just one person from making the same mistake, well then I did a great job, I can say that I saved some ones life.
+I am presently living in Long Island.
+I graduated from Pace University with a Master’s Degree in Computer Science.
+Going out and telling my story is very important to me for I feel that no one should have to go through what I went through, and if I can prevent just one person from making the same mistake, well then I did a great job, I can say that I saved someones life.

 No one realizes how something like this affects the whole family.
 For over two year my family and friends came to the hospital daily to visit and help me through this very difficult and confusing time.
 My mom took a leave of absence from work and stayed in the hospital with me for over 6 months.
 In between therapy’s she would read to me, play my music and help me with daily needs.
 My brother would come up every night after school and spend hours with me.